Helping millions of people navigate the world of technology.

-Top 7 Ways to Fix the ‘Missing File Privileges’ Error in Steam for Windows
+6 Ways to Fix the “Missing File Privileges” Error in Steam for Windows

-Step 1: Press Ctrl + Shift + Esc keyboard shortcut to open the Task Manager.
+Step 1: Press Ctrl + Shift + Esc to open the Task Manager.

 Step 2: In the Processes tab, locate and select the igfxEm Module on the list.
-Then, click the End task option at the top.
+Then, click on End task at the top.

 End the igfxEM Module Process

 By default, Steam connects you to the nearest server for optimal connection speeds.
-However, issues with the server in your region can trigger such unusual download errors in Steam.
-To fix this, you can try changing the download region in Steam.
+However, issues with the server in your region can trigger such unusual download errors n Steam.
+To fix this, try changing the download region on Steam.

-Step 1: Open the Steam app on your PC.
-Click the Steam menu at the top-left corner and select Settings.
+Step 1: Open the Steam app on your PC > click the Steam menu at the top-left corner > select Settings.

 Steam App Settings